How to Become a Fire Alarm Engineer?

 Environmental Factors: Learn how dust, humidity, or airflow can affect detector performance.

 • Mounting Locations: Know where to place detectors and notification devices (e.g., ceiling height, wall placement).
+This will be determined by regulations.

 • Wiring Practices: Understand proper wire routing, termination, and protection against interference.

-8. Testing and Maintenance IS 3218 (here our courses can help!!!)
+8. Testing and Maintenance

 • Functional Testing: Learn how to test detectors, BGUs, and notification devices without triggering false alarms.